 On pressing this button, the application will get pinned, causing it to appear on all virtual desktops and in the same position on their screen.

-Summary – Essential Linux Questions and Answers for Freshers.
+Summary – Essential Linux Questions for Interview

 It would be great if you let us know your feedback on this post.